-High-power holmium:YAG laser therapy with Moses Technology by Lumenis (Clarion Medical Technologies, Cambridge, Ontario, Canada) has recently become available in clinical practice.
+High-power holmium:YAG laser therapy with Moses Technology by Lumenis (Clarion Medical Technologies, Cambridge, ON, Canada) has recently become available in clinical practice.
 Furthermore, Virtual Basket mode in Cyber-Ho (Quanta System SpA, Samarate, Italy), which is similar to Moses Technology, has also been introduced.
-Moses Technology has improved the stone fragmentation capacity by increasing the energy transmission in water and reducing stone retropulsion compared with the long pulse mode60.
+Moses Technology has improved the stone fragmentation capacity by increasing the energy transmission in water and reducing stone retropulsion compared with the long pulse mode [62].
 Therefore, Moses Technology is capable of much less stone retropulsion.
-In addition, Moses Technology produces more pronounced disruption of morphological characteristics because it may deliver a superior laser beam through a vapor channel compared with the conventional holmium: YAG laser.
-Higher local temperatures occur during the use of Moses Technology (direct photothermal effect)61).
+In addition, Moses Technology produces more pronounced disruption of morphological characteristics because it may deliver a superior laser beam through a vapor channel compared with the conventional holmium:YAG laser.
+Higher local temperatures occur during the use of Moses Technology (direct photothermal effect) [63].
 Therefore, Moses Technology can create a large amount of tiny stone dust fragments; this is termed the "snow globe effect."
-In their in vitro study, Elhilali et al.62) reported that the Moses mode resulted in a significantly higher stone ablation volume (160% higher) and less stone movement (50 times less retropulsion) than the regular mode.
-Ibrahim et al.63) recently published a randomized clinical trial showing that the Moses mode was associated with a significantly shorter pulverization time and procedural time than the regular mode.
+In their in vitro study, Elhilali et al. [62] reported that the Moses mode resulted in a significantly higher stone ablation volume (160% higher) and less stone movement (50 times less retropulsion) than the regular mode.
+Ibrahim et al. [64] recently published a randomized clinical trial showing that the Moses mode was associated with a significantly shorter pulverization time and procedural time than the regular mode.
 In addition, there were no significant differences in the success rate at the end of 3 months (83.3% vs. 88.4%) or intraoperative complications between the Moses mode group and regular mode group.
-However, one patient required endoureterotomy for ureteral stricture in the Moses group $^{(3)}$.
-Thus, close attention should be paid to the risk of thermal injury and resultant ureteral stricture when using high-power holmium: YAG laser therapy 64 .
-As a cutting-edge instrument in the field of stone lithotripsy, the thulium fiber laser was launched to disintegrate urinary tract stones.
-Comparison of the differences between a holmium laser and thulium fiber laser translate into multiple potential advantages in favor of the thulium fiber laser, such as a four-fold higher absorption coefficient in water, smaller operating laser fibers (50- to 150-μm core diameter), lower energy per pulse (as low as 0.025
+However, one patient required endoureterotomy for ureteral stricture in the Moses group [64].
+Thus, close attention should be paid to the risk of thermal injury and resultant ureteral stricture when using highpower holmium:YAG laser therapy [65].